ckshih/Simple-Shorten-URL-/README.md

 ### C. Check If URL Can Be Accessed Or Not
   - Page : CheckStatus.php
   - Use curl built in php to check http code.
 It will detect the url with 4xx http code and non-exist url.
+  - It will take a long long and long time for checking.
+  - TODO : Down the waiting time.

 # 2.Setup